+Output data

-Channel Number Specify the channel number of the analog I/O. Output data Specify the output data (Integer expression from 0 to 65535) in formula or value.
-Forced Optional.
-Usually omitted.
+Specify the output data (integer from 0 to 65535) using an expression or numeric value.

 Output to analog I/O channel specified by channel number.
 For the output data, specify integer expression from 0 to 65535 in formula or value.